BuildOnViction/tmn/README.md

   --help           Show this message and exit.

 Commands:
-  docs    Display Tomochain documentation link remove  Remove your Tomochain masternode start   Start your Tomochain masternode status  Status of your Tomochain masternode stop    Stop your Tomochain masternode
+  docs     Display Tomochain documentation link inspect  Show details about your Tomochain masternode remove   Remove your Tomochain masternode start    Start your Tomochain masternode status   Show the status of your Tomochain masternode stop     Stop your Tomochain masternode
 ```

 ### First start

 On the first run you will need to provide some options to the start command.
-It will let you configure your Masternode.
+It will let you configure your node.

 ```
 name = tomochain-orion  # A name that represents you.